ranja-sarkar/ranja-sarkar.github.io/_posts/2026-02-12-neural-network.md

 📌 Convolutional Neural Networks (CNNs) are specifically designed for processing spatial data, such as images.
 They use special convolutional layers to scan and identify local patterns within the input.
 This makes them more efficient for object detection and computer vision tasks.

 📌 Graph Neural Networks (GNNs) operate on graph-structured data.
 They are designed to learn, and encode the relationships (edges) between nodes in a graph, making them useful for tasks such as social network analysis, molecular property prediction, and recommendation systems.
-Information in teh form of scalars or embeddings can be stored at each graph node or edge.
+Information in the form of scalars or embeddings can be stored at each graph node or edge.

 <img width="230" height="224" alt="gnn" src="https://github.com/user-attachments/assets/4b22096c-94e4-4255-b3a5-40c895c253b5" />